Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	16. Special categories:  Hypersmooth, Failsafe
 	17. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth (limited); Empire<->Commonwealth (limited);
 42. Deep Core Tap
+	1. Challenge cured:  Interference Fields
+		1. Challenge cure interpretation:  If hyperspace geology is literal, maybe digging deep into a planet permits favorable citing to avoid bad hyperspace geology.
+		2. Alternative challenge cure:  Treating hyperspace as a memetic function rather than a literal one, the deep core taps are just so awesome that they (over time) promote a hyperindustrial attitude which clears the local memetosphere of anti-productivity memes.
-	1. Mechanism proposal:  Mining.
+	2. Mechanism proposal:  Mining.
 Lots and lots of mining.
 I doubt the core is literally being tapped the moment this goes into place, but it wouldn't shock me if it was literally tapped eventually.
-	2. Downside analysis:  Geological destabilization.
+	3. Downside analysis:  Geological destabilization.
 Mining out an area conventionally can already cause sinkholes.
 I don't even know how to think about the consequences of tapping into a planet's mantle.
-	3. Downside analysis:  This suggests that civilization is REALLY commiting to using ALL the resources of the planet.
+	4. Downside analysis:  This suggests that civilization is REALLY commiting to using ALL the resources of the planet.
 It's such a world-eater technology, where all available material is being converted to serve the purposes of the civilization built on the planet.
 Is that sustainable?  ...I think that it could be, but...
 I think it might not be, too.
-	4. Downside analysis:  Pollution is likely.
+	5. Downside analysis:  Pollution is likely.
 The Empire has good pollution-mitigating technologies, but are they present when they're needed?
-	5. Progression analysis:  This is near space elevators on the tech tree.
+	6. Progression analysis:  This is near space elevators on the tech tree.
 I think that makes a lot of sense.
 Bulk mining like this isn't really valuable to a space-age economy until you can ship sheer mass off-world.
-	6. Narrative indicator:  The Imperials put a LOT of trust into their technology...
+	7. Narrative indicator:  The Imperials put a LOT of trust into their technology...
 This is a little nearer the trust axis than the virtue axis, with good reason.
-	7. Narrative indicator:  Mass mining like this emphasizes the Imperial commitment to creating a LOT of living space.
+	8. Narrative indicator:  Mass mining like this emphasizes the Imperial commitment to creating a LOT of living space.
 They build bigger habitats in a greater variety of places than any other faction.
 I love that!
-	8. Synergy note:  The game's current mechanics can't represent this, but this technology has massive conceptual synergy with upkeep-reducer technologies (Panarchic Survey, Orbital Surveyors, and Potentialities Overseer).
+	9. Synergy note:  The game's current mechanics can't represent this, but this technology has massive conceptual synergy with upkeep-reducer technologies (Panarchic Survey, Orbital Surveyors, and Potentialities Overseer).
 These watcher organizations are the ones likely to prevent cave-ins.
 Cave-ins are massively expensive, too; they don't have to be virtuously motivated to do it!
 Each of these structures increases the likelihood of the necessary sensors being in place and functional when they're needed, with social structures influential enough to save lives.
-	9. Conversion:  Since the technologies that make this safe are Panarchic, I think it would make benevolently-motivated Commonwealth citizens more sympathetic to the Panarchy, acting as a weak converter between the two factions.
+	10. Conversion:  Since the technologies that make this safe are Panarchic, I think it would make benevolently-motivated Commonwealth citizens more sympathetic to the Panarchy, acting as a weak converter between the two factions.
-	10. Categorization:  As a highly extremophilic technology that dramatically increases the real estate available to civilization, I think this would increase diversity as well.
+	11. Categorization:  As a highly extremophilic technology that dramatically increases the real estate available to civilization, I think this would increase diversity as well.
-	11. Bureaucratic waste analysis:  Discomfiting to think about.
+	12. Bureaucratic waste analysis:  Discomfiting to think about.
 The proponents of the tech are likely to be very peaceful, well-intended people with a tremendous dedication to their engineering.
 Despite that, I don't think this is a failsafe technology...
 Every so often, an entire city might be lost to landmasses caving in.
 These extreme conditions make for dangerous work environments, too.
 I think that deep core taps make planets bleed talent in deep, dark places where there's no way out.
 The only thing keeping this from flattening to 1/5 utopianism is that it takes a while for the hazard to set in.
-	12. Liberation rating:  3/5
+	13. Liberation rating:  3/5
-	13. Protection rating:  2/5, +1 per upkeep-reducer technology
+	14. Protection rating:  2/5, +1 per upkeep-reducer technology
-	14. Technological smoothness:  3/5
+	15. Technological smoothness:  3/5
-	15. Technological extremophilia:  5/5
+	16. Technological extremophilia:  5/5
-	16. Stress/Boredom rating:  4 (Stressful)
+	17. Stress/Boredom rating:  4 (Stressful)
-	17. Me-points:  1/3
+	18. Me-points:  1/3
-	18. Kind of person most protected:  Sensor technicians
+	19. Kind of person most protected:  Sensor technicians
-	19. Special categories:  Diversifying, Nightmare
+	20. Special categories:  Diversifying, Nightmare
-	20. Conversion potential:  Unknown
+	21. Conversion potential:  Unknown
 43. Orbital Surveyor
 	1. Challenge cured: Invasive Organisms
 		1. Challenge cure interpretation:  The orbital surveyors look like they have the largest ecologist contingent.
 This technology brings in the ecologists who can deal with invasive organizations.